ansible/ansible/docs/docsite/rst/windows_setup.rst

 ..
 Note:: If running on Server 2008, then SP2 must be installed.
 If running on
     Server 2008 R2 or Windows 7, then SP1 must be installed.

 ..
-Note:: Windows Server 2008 can only install PowerShell 3.0, specifying a
+Note:: Windows Server 2008 can only install PowerShell 3.0; specifying a
     newer version will result in the script failing.

 ..
-Note:: If setting the ``username`` and ``password`` parameter, these values
+Note:: The ``username`` and ``password`` parameters are stored in plain text
-    are stored in plain text in the registry.
+    in the registry.
 Make sure the cleanup commands are run after the script finishes to ensure no credentials are still stored on the host.

 WinRM Memory Hotfix
 -------------------
 When running on PowerShell v3.0, there is a bug with the WinRM service that limits the amount of memory available to WinRM.
 Without this hotfix installed, Ansible will fail to execute certain commands on the Windows host.
-It is highly recommended these hotfixes are installed as part of the system bootstapping or imaging process.
+These hotfixes should installed as part of the system bootstapping or imaging process.
 The script `Install-WMF3Hotfix.ps1 <https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1>`_ can be used to install the hotfix on affected hosts.

 The following PowerShell command will install the hotfix: